robertkirkman/SDL2-bbb-sgx/README.txt

+THIS REPOSITORY IS OBSOLETE - replaced by https://github.com/robertkirkman/sm64ex-bbb-doc

 This is a fork of Simple DirectMedia Layer 2.0 modified to support OpenGL ES 2.0 hardware 3D acceleration on the Texas Instruments BeagleBone Black via its Imagination Technologies PowerVR SGX530 GPU.